Dleifnesor/AI_MAL/README.md

-# AI_MAL
+# AI_MAL: Advanced Intelligent Metasploit AI Learner

-combines the power of AI with network scanning and penetration testing tools to create a fully autonomous security reconnaissance and exploitation platform.
+AI_MAL combines the power of AI with network scanning and penetration testing tools to create a fully autonomous security reconnaissance and exploitation platform.

 ## Features